Cycling is one of the ways to achieve a healthier lifestyle. Some take to this sport if they want to go on trails without having to walk.

-Even if you’re just going to bike around the neighborhood, you still have to put your helmet on at all times.
+Even if you’re just going to bike around the neighbourhood, you still have to put your helmet on at all times.
 Most bike accidents lead to deaths because of their lack of helmets.

 Even if your state doesn’t require you to wear one, always wear a helmet.
 Remember, it’s better to be safe than sorry.

 If you’re new to biking, then you should avoid going to busy streets first.
 Spend time roaming around your neighbourhood so you get a feel of biking in public.
 When you know you’ve mastered your balance and your focus, that’s the time you go out to the busy streets.

 Just like your bike, the right gear will help you feel comfortable when cycling.
 Some people prefer to wear lightweight dry fit clothing while some choose to wear cycling jerseys.

 It would also help if you wear full finger gloves when you ride so the handles don’t become slippery when you sweat.

 To protect you from the sun, you can wear arm warmers that are lightweight.
 The same goes for your legs.
 For added protection from the heat, wear sunglasses that are meant for sports.

 When you go out on busy streets, always know that you should follow traffic rules.
 Depending on where you are, traffic rules for bikers may differ.